wyliodrinstudio/WyliodrinSTUDIO/docs/source/projects.rst

 where **“python”**, the last parameter, is an object that contains the specifications of the python programming language, mentioned above.

-4. registerLanguageAddon(language, board, type, addon = {})
+registerLanguageAddon(language, board, type, addon = {})
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
-Adds an addon for an existing programming language.
+Applies an addon for an existing programming language.
+In this case, an addon refers to a specific feature that we set up for a board.

+* *"language"* - language id
+* *"board"* - addon board
+* *"type"* - addon type
+* *"options"* - addon options

-5. _runLanguageFunction (fn, project, ...params)
+_runLanguageFunction (fn, project, ...params)
 """"""""""""""""""""""""""""""""""""""""""""""""""
-Runs any function provided by a programming language.
+RIt's an internal function, that runs any function provided by a programming language.

-For example, we used it to create new projects:
+For example, we used it in the *"projects*" folder, to create a function that creates new projects:

 .. code-block:: javascript

 	this._runLanguageFunction ('createProject', project);

-6. registerEditor(name, languages, component, options = {})
+registerEditor(name, languages, component, options = {})
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
-Registers a new text editor.
+Registers a new text editor, using the ebeddable code editor Ace, in order to add a syntax highlighting textbox.

+* *"name"* - the name/id of the editor
+* *"language"* - the editor language
+* *"component"* - the component to display

 For example, in the *“projects.editor.ace”* we created an Ace Editor which supports some file types:

 .. code-block:: javascript